Trial of Mihailović et al.: Reactions

 The trial showed, according to historian Jozo Tomasevich, that Mihailović had never possessed firm and full control over his local commanders.
 A committee for the fair trial of General Mihailovic was set up in the United States, but to no avail.

 Diplomat and author Walter Roberts stated that the trial was "anything but a model of justice" and that "it is clear that Mihailović was not guilty of all, or even many, of the charges brought against him" though Tito would probably not have had a fair trial either, had Mihailović prevailed.

 At the time of the trial, there were protests from the Americans and the French, although both were moderated by their interest in the new government.

 According to Mihailović biographer Jean-Christophe Buisson, one of Mihailović's lawyers, Dragić Joksimović, was arrested a few days after the execution and died in prison under unclear circumstances.

 Modern views

-More recently, there have been calls for a retrial and/or rehabilitation.
+More recently, there were calls for a retrial and/or rehabilitation.
 Momčilo Ninčić was officially rehabilitated in 2006 and Slobodan Jovanović in 2007 by Serbia.
-In 2015, a Serbian court invalidated Mihailović's conviction.
+In 2015, the Supreme Court of Serbia invalidated Mihailović's conviction.
 The court held that it had been a Communist political show trial that was controlled by the government.
 The court concluded that Mihailović had not received a fair trial.
 Mihailović was, therefore, fully rehabilitated.